oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ngw_data    = oci-ngw
 ```

 In the route rule, destination is set to 0.0.0.0/0 (allowing any IP address), which indicates that the route rule is being used to attach a NAT gateway.
 The ngw\_data is then used to target the Nat gateway that you defined in the previous tasks.
-The rest of the variables are then sent to null and false since those values are not needed to indetify a Nat gateway.
+The rest of the variables are then sent to null and false since those values are not needed to identify a Nat gateway.

 ![picture13](images/ociprivrt.png)

-**6. Defining a Route Table with a Internet Gateway for the Public Subnets**

 The second set of route rules being defined are attached to the public subnets.
 This was achieved by utilizing the rt\_data variable and specifying the oci-pub-rt data block as its value.

-Copy the variable strings below and paste it into the set of empty curly brackets within the route\_rules list of the oci-pub-rt data block.
+14. Copy the variable strings below and paste it into the set of empty curly brackets within the route\_rules list of the oci-pub-rt data block.

 ```
 <copy>